NAME

 added by pb).
 All this information is stored in an external

-configuration file typically at /etc/pb/pb.conf
+configuration file typically at /etc/pb/pb.yml

 When passing the distribution name and version as parameters, the